Buy Direct from Manufacturers: When It Works & When Not

 - Shipping and duties: Buying abroad?
 Import duties and freight may nibble away at your savings.

 The key is to calculate the cost, i.e., include warehousing, shipping, and customs.
+Still, when you buy products directly from manufacturers, the unit cost usually lands lower.
+Sometimes 10–30% lower, depending on category and volume.
 Nevertheless, for the majority of retailers with an interest in retail product sourcing, factory direct buying offers the greatest long-term value.

 Risks of Buying Directly from Manufacturers